 Uninvolved or Neglectful Parenting Style

-In a situation where the school sends home information about activities, the Uninvolved parent probably won't even look at the sheet.
+If the school sends home information about activities, the Uninvolved parent probably won't even look at the sheet.
 They don't ask the child if they want to do an activity or pay attention enough to notice the child's need to do it.

 If the child decides to do the activity, the parent doesn't make sure they have the supplies they need or transportation to get home.
 Either the child can't keep it up, or someone else steps in to provide these things.
 If someone does take on those parental responsibilities, the child might bond to them and view them as a role model, whether that's a good idea or not.